Mandatory-Activity-Makers/Mandatory-Activity-4/README.md

-# Implementation of Ricart-Argawala
+# Implementation of Ricart-Agrawala

 ## Description

 You are required to implement distributed mutual exclusion among nodes in a distributed system.
-Your implementation must use the Ricart-Argawala algorithm discussed during the lectures.
+Your implementation must use the Ricart-Agrawala algorithm discussed during the lectures.

 ## System Requirements